Usman-j/DQN_Navigation/README.md

 The tutorials lead you through implementing various algorithms in reinforcement learning.
 All of the code is in PyTorch (v0.4) and Python 3.

-* [Deep Q-Network](https://github.com/udacity/Value-based-methods/tree/main/dqn): Explore how to use a Deep Q-Network (DQN) to navigate a space vehicle without crashing.

 ### Labs / Projects

-The labs and projects can be found below.
-All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).

 * [Navigation](https://github.com/udacity/Value-based-methods/tree/main/p1_navigation): In the first project, you will train an agent to collect yellow bananas while avoiding blue bananas.

-### Resources

-* [Cheatsheet](https://github.com/udacity/Value-based-methods/tree/main/cheatsheet): You are encouraged to use [this PDF file](https://github.com/udacity/Value-based-methods/blob/main/cheatsheet/cheatsheet.pdf) to guide your study of reinforcement learning.

 ## OpenAI Gym Benchmarks